hexinfra/gorox/README.md

   * AMD64, also known as x64, x86-64, Intel 64
   * ARM64, also known as AArch64
-  * RISC-V 64
+  * RISCV64, also known as RISC-V 64, RV64
-  * LoongArch 64
+  * Loong64, also known as LoongArch 64, LA64

-Other platforms are currently not considered and probably don't work.
+Other platforms are currently not tested and probably don't work.

 Quickstart